I work with arts and cultural organisations devising strategies and adapting business models to enable them to become more relevant and resilient.

-- Author of a free online guide, Future Proof: how to test and review new business model and income generation ideas (due to be published by the AMA in June 2018 – a link will be provided here shortly).
+- Author of a free online guide, Future Proof: how to test and review new business model and income generation ideas.
 It includes case studies from entrepreneurial museums and arts organisations across the UK and a range of tools and exercises to support organisations to create a business case.

 - Capturing case studies from across Europe about business model innovation in the arts for Creative Lenses, a four-year project (2015-2019) that seeks to make arts and cultural organisations more resilient and sustainable by improving their business models and developing their long-term strategic and innovation capacities.
 Trans Europe Halles, a European-based network of cultural centres initiated by citizens and artists, is responsible for the communication of Creative Lenses and the dissemination of the knowledge developed and gathered by the project.
 You will shortly be able to read the case studies on the Creative Lenses website.

 - Founder, trainer and coach for Future Proof Museums An intensive ten-month programme working with museum CEOs and their wider teams helping them to review their future resilience and plan a clear strategy for growth in a world that’s constantly changing.

 - Business advisor for Prosper A business support programme led by Creative United designed to improve resilience, commercial capacity and investment readiness of 70 arts, museums and libraries across the UK.

 - Carrying out research and facilitating a board retreat exploring the future business model for MCN, a network of hundreds of people across the US and the rest of the world, working to advance digital transformation in museums.

 - Working with Ron Evans from Group of Minds to explore new business model ideas at Mount Baker Theatre in Bellingham, Washington.

 If you’re interested in discussing how I might help you and your organisation to develop future business models, plans and / or strategies, please do get in touch